taichi/modernjs/modernjs.en.md

 ### About [Flux] implementation
 It is good to adopt [Flux] as the architecture that defines the structure of the application.
-There are many libraries implementing [Flux], but since it is popular and easy to use, [Redux] is used.
+There are many libraries implementing [Flux], but since it is popular and easy to use, I choose [Redux].

-Regarding using [Redux], how much roles and responsibilities are given to Actions, and ActionCreators depends on the size of the application, the optimal solution changes.
+Regarding using [Redux], how much roles and responsibilities are given to Actions and ActionCreators depends on the size of the application and the optimal solution changes.

-Using [reducex-thunk](https://github.com/gaearon/redux-thunk) or [redux-promise](https://github.com/acdlite/redux-promise) makes it very Although easy to understand, the ActionCreator code tends to become large.
+Using [reducex-thunk](https://github.com/gaearon/redux-thunk) or [redux-promise](https://github.com/acdlite/redux-promise) makes it very easy to understand, however, the ActionCreator code tends to become large.
-As the code related to asynchronous processing appears in Action, measures must be taken to set some criteria and separate codes from Action in the process of increasing the code base.
+As the code related to asynchronous processing appears in Action, some criteria must be set and it need to separate codes from Action in the process of increasing the code base.

-In a very simplistic way, `redux-thunk` implements Action in the callback model. `Redux-promise` implements Action in the` Promise` model.
+In a very simplistic way, `redux-thunk` implements Action in the callback model. `Redux-promise` implements Action in the `Promise` model.

-The problem with this simple approach is that you can not cancel the task.
+The problem with this simple approach is that you can not cancel tasks.
-It is common in GUI applications that there is some inconsistency between the server and the client, and users who are irritated by the response delay want to interrupt processing.
+It is common in GUI applications that there is some inconsistency between the server and the client and users who are irritated by the response delay want to interrupt processes.
 In such a case, it is not desirable that there is no way to cancel the task being processed with the user operation as the starting point.

 [redux-saga] and [redux-observable] are modules that are quite difficult to understand the behavior model.
 Instead, the ActionCreator code will be simpler, and Action will be a fairly simple object to store the contents of the event that occurred.

-[reducex-saga] and [reducex - observable] add a new layer whose name is different but has the same role to [Redux].
+[reducex-saga] and [reducex-observable] add a new layer to [Redux] whose names are different but which are the same role.

 Again, for simplicity, [redux-saga] implements additional layers using GeneratorFunction and [redux-observable] uses [RxJS] to implement additional layers.

-Both [redux-saga] and [redux-observable] have a way to cancel the task.
+Both [redux-saga] and [redux-observable] have a way to cancel tasks.

-When writing code to handle errors, the difference between [redux-saga] and [redux-observable] becomes apparent.
+On writing code to handle errors, the difference between [redux-saga] and [redux-observable] becomes apparent.
-For details, see the individual documents, but the point is whether to use `try/catch` or use the event definition handler of library definition.
+For details, see the individual documents, but the point is whether to use `try/catch` or use the event handlers defined by the library.

 * Redux-saga's [Error handling](https://redux-saga.github.io/redux-saga/docs/basics/ErrorHandling.html)
 * RxJS [Error Handling](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/gettingstarted/errors.md)

-How I tried to say, I dislike the `try/catch` syntax which is only a legal `goto`.
-Although I write it without any help, I do not want to write positively.
+Whatever I tried to excuse, I dislike the `try/catch` syntax which is only a legal `goto`.
+Although I write it in the case it is inevitable, I do not want to write proactively.

 Here is a summary of the discussion so far.